Minimising Scarring and Recovery

 Wound healing is a complex, delicate process during which time many factors can affect your outcome.
 Anything which creates trauma or injury to the skin can create a wound.

 In cosmetic surgery, this can be as limited as a surgical incision or more extensive such as laser skin resurfacing.
-Fortunately, you don’t have to rely completely on good genes or your surgeon’s technique to improve your chances at timely, aesthetically pleasing results, although those two factors do help considerably.
+Fortunately, you don’t have to rely completely on good genes or your surgeon’s technique to improve your chances at timely, aesthetically pleasing results, although those two factors do help considerably for cosmetic surgery to remove scars.

 The healing phases